 Our attorneys handle banking-related litigation of all types, including matters involving negotiable instruments (such as forged checks, joint payee check claims and actions alleging wrongful dishonor), construction liens and letters of credit.
 Plunkett Cooney’s lender clients have prevailed in such actions by summary disposition, jury and non-jury trial verdict and upon appeal.
 In addition to litigation services, our attorneys assist lenders in claim avoidance and negotiation, and settlement of claims prior to litigation.

-Plunkett Cooney represents lenders in all types and stages of bankruptcy cases, beginning with pre-bankruptcy workout efforts, continuing with the many services required during the pendency of a bankruptcy case and concluding with all necessary recovery and monitoring activities after a case is closed.
+Plunkett Cooney represents lenders and other creditors in the various types and stages of bankruptcy cases, beginning with pre-bankruptcy workout efforts, continuing with the many services required during the pendency of a bankruptcy case and concluding with all necessary recovery and monitoring activities after a case is closed.

-Our attorneys negotiate cash collateral and debtor-in-possession financing orders, file and prosecute motions for relief from the automatic stay, and enforce the rights of lenders, both during and after a bankruptcy case.
+Our attorneys negotiate cash collateral and debtor-in-possession financing orders, file and prosecute motions for relief from the automatic stay, defend preference claims and enforce the rights of lenders, both during and after a bankruptcy case.
 They also perform services in Chapter 11 reorganizations, Chapter 7 liquidations and Chapter 13 individual bankruptcies.

 Plunkett Cooney has extensive experience in all aspects of bankruptcy, including asserting and enforcing lenders’ claims, defending lenders in bankruptcy litigation brought by debtors and other parties, negotiating with various parties and participating in bankruptcy court hearings.
 The firm has established a strong reputation among other legal service providers, who refer matters to Plunkett Cooney, as well as among bankruptcy judges.